XronTrix10/Telegram-Leecher/README.md

 - No need of VPS or RDP
 - Immersive Network speed in Google Servers
-- Run Multiple Tasks in Multiple Colab Files at same time
-- Uploading to Telegram is way safer than Google Shared Drives
 - Unlimited Storage in Telegram
 - Upload Files of size upto 2000 MB
 - Premium Upload upto 4000 MB ( Coming Soon ♨️)